Few-shot News Recommendation via Cross-lingual Transfer: Experiment Evaluation

-\subsection{Ablation Studies}
+\subsection{Ablation studies}

-To further investigate the effect of different components of our method, we conduct ablation studies in the Adressa->MIND zero-shot setting.
-The experimental results are shown in Table \ref{abstudy}.
+To further investigate the effect of three strategies designed for reducing domain shift, we conduct ablation studies in the MIND -> Adressa 4-shot setting.
+The results are shown in Table \ref{abstudy}.

-\textbf{Random Masking and News-Alignment}: The AUC of News-Alignment is almost equal to Random Masking + News-Alignment.
-However, other three metrics of News-Alignment are lower than Random Masking + News-Alignment.
-This demonstrates that Random Masking and News-Alignment can compensate with each other and help model achieve better performance.
+\textbf{The use of target domain news $d' \in D^t$ in Cross-domain Extension}.
+From Table \ref{abstudy}, we can observe that all models with target domain news $d'$ in Cross-domain Extension have better performance than those without it, indicating the selected target domain news in Cross-domain Extension can be regarded as an effective bridge to help transfer useful knowledge from the source domain to the target domain.

-\textbf{The use of target domain news in Cross-domain Extension}: In Cross-domain Extension, to address the content shift between two domains, we introduce the target domain news selected by Pre-trained language models to augment source domain news.
-From Table \ref{abstudy}, we can observe that all methods with target domain news in Cross-domain Extension have better performance than those without, indicating the selected target domain news in Cross-domain Extension can be regarded as an effective bridge to help model transfer more useful knowledge from the source domain to the target domain.
-Concretely, this can bring the representations of two domain news described different events but same topics closer and reduce the content shift.
+\textbf{Random Masking and News-Alignment}.
+In both "with target news" and "without target news" setting, the performance of Random Masking and News-Alignment are better than the best baseline.
+The performance of Random Masking + News-Alignment are the best.
+This demonstrates that each module is beneficial to the model and they can compensate with each other and help model achieve better performance.